crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ### Step 3-1.
 Create a new key and address

 Run the followings to create a new key.
-For example, you can create a key will the name `Default` by:
+For example, you can create a key with the name `Default` by:

 ```bash
   $ ./chain-maind keys add Default